Youth ATV Safety ... Rely on Our Latest Tips for Your Peace of Mind.

 freaked out when you accidentally dropped him on his head?
 This is 10

-times worse.
-Be sure to get a helmet that is DOT approved.
+A helmet is the most important piece of youth ATV safety equipment you can buy.
+Be sure to get a helmet that is at least DOT approved.

 Kid's